If you have a good nonstick pan, then these flatbreads are easy to make, and good. They can be used in any recipe that calls for crepes or tortillas.

 Don’t be alarmed if your first crepes aren’t perfect.
 It’s a tradition to feed the first batch to the dog. :) Once the pan is fully heated, the crepes come out much better.

 The batter tends to settle out very quickly, so it’s important to stir before every crepe.

-IMPORTANT: This recipe makes only about six crepes.
-You may want to multiply it to get the number that you need.
+IMPORTANT: You may want to multiply this recipe to get the number that you need.